Papers

 This study examines the cyclical implications of capital misallocation using a dynamic stochastic general equilibrium model with heterogeneous firms and partially irreversible investment.
 We find that investment irreversibility plays a prominent role in business cycles in the model where aggregate uncertainty stems from firm-level idiosyncratic shocks rather than aggregate shocks.
 Investment irreversibility worsens capital misallocation, reflected in a declining covariance between firm-level productivity and capital stock.
 While investment irreversibility dampens aggregate output volatility, the covariance fluctuations account for a substantial portion of output volatility, which highlights the importance of micro-level investment irreversibility as a propagation mechanism for idiosyncratic shocks in shaping macroeconomic fluctuations, contrasting with its irrelevance in economies with only aggregate shocks.
 We also provide empirical measures of capital misallocation to validate the model predictions.

-- A New Look at Uncertainty Shocks: Imperfect Information and Misallocation - paper appendix
+- A New Look at Uncertainty Shocks: Imperfect Information and Misallocation - paper appendix data replication

 (2nd) R&R Econometrica